Gaffer & Lighting Services Peru

 Peruvian electric and grip departments built for altitude and 220V grids

-Lighting and grip departments in Peru are an informal working community rather than a guild-classified pool — there is no Peruvian equivalent of IATSE Local 52, so reputation and confirmed credits do the sorting.
+Lighting and grip departments in Peru form a loose working network, not a guild-ranked pool.
+There is no Peruvian version of IATSE Local 52, so reputation and confirmed credits do the sorting.

-Here is how this works in practice.
-Our gaffers and key grips are drawn from the daily Lima electric scene that has built lighting departments out of Cinesphere, Tondero Studios, Audiovisual Project Perú, El Niño Rentals and Filmtek Perú, with confirmed work across Asu Mare 1 and 2, the Tondero feature slate, Sky Latin America commissions and the steady pipeline of Latin American commercial campaigns shooting Peruvian locations.
-The inventory they handle on a typical day spans ARRI SkyPanel S60 and S30 banks for soft daylight, M-Series HMI heads for exterior fill at the the capital coast and the Sacred Valley, Aputure 600x and 1200d for fast deployment, and Astera Titan tubes for the historic-centre apartments and Belmond-tier hospitality interiors that Peruvian commercial work still favours.
+Our gaffers and key grips come from the daily Lima electric scene.
+That scene has built lighting departments out of Cinesphere, Tondero Studios, Audiovisual Project Perú, El Niño Rentals and Filmtek Perú.
+Their confirmed work spans Asu Mare 1 and 2, the Tondero feature slate, Sky Latin America commissions, and a steady stream of Latin American commercial campaigns shooting Peruvian locations.
+On a typical day, the gear they handle covers ARRI SkyPanel S60 and S30 banks for soft daylight and M-Series HMI heads for exterior fill at the capital coast and the Sacred Valley.
+They also run Aputure 600x and 1200d units for fast setup, plus Astera Titan tubes for the historic-centre apartments and Belmond-tier hospitality interiors that Peruvian commercial work still favors.

-Here is the short of it.
 Peru runs a 220V/60Hz mains standard.
-Any work moving above Lima sea level into Cusco at 3,400m or the Sacred Valley above 2,800m carries a 10-15% altitude-derate on generator output that our gaffers calculate before the truck leaves the rental yard.
-Genny hire — Honda EU, Cummins and Caterpillar packages — is set up through El Niño Rentals and Filmtek Perú, with city tie-ins for the capital historic-centre buildings cleared against OSINERGMIN safety conventions.
+Any work that climbs above Lima sea level into Cusco at 3,400m or the Sacred Valley above 2,800m carries a 10-15% altitude derate on power-pack output.
+Our gaffers work this out before the truck leaves the rental yard.
+Genny hire — Honda EU, Cummins and Caterpillar packages — comes through El Niño Rentals and Filmtek Perú.
+City tie-ins for the capital historic-centre buildings are cleared against OSINERGMIN safety rules.

-Here is the breakdown.
-Riggers come up through the same Lima working pool and carry the height and rigging experience needed by global DPs.
-Crews are scaled honestly — a single-camera interview at a Miraflores corporate office travels with gaffer plus best boy, while a Sacred Valley night exterior or a Paracas dune shoot is staffed with rigging electrics and dedicated generator ops.
-Global DPs sign on without translation friction, with department heads working fluently in English while administering DAFO permits, Ministerio de Cultura clearances and the IGV 18% invoicing the Peruvian production accountant needs.
+Riggers come up through the same Lima working pool.
+They carry the height and rigging skill that global DPs expect.
+Crews are sized honestly.
+A single-camera interview at a Miraflores corporate office travels with a gaffer plus best boy.
+A Sacred Valley night exterior or a Paracas dune shoot gets rigging electrics and dedicated power-pack ops.
+Global DPs sign on without language friction, since department heads work fluently in English.
+They handle DAFO permits, Ministerio de Cultura clearances, and the IGV 18% billing that the Peruvian production accountant needs.

 ACT 03